marina-gu/to-do-list/README.md

-# Getting Started with Create React App
+# To Do List -React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an online application for managing and planning your time.

 ## Available Scripts